kiwilan/php-opds/README.md

 #### Send response

-**This method is totally optional, you can send response to browser by yourself.**

-You can send response to browser by yourself from `OpdsResponse` to get status code, headers and contents or use `send()` method available into `Opds` and `OpdsResponse`.

-> [!WARNING]
+> [!IMPORTANT]
 >
+> This method is totally optional, you can send response to browser by yourself.
 > If you send response to browser, you can't use any method after that.

+You can send response to browser by yourself from `OpdsResponse` to get status code, headers and contents or use `send()` method available into `Opds` and `OpdsResponse`.

 -   You can use `send()` from `Opds` or `OpdsResponse` to send response to browser (exactly the same)
 -   You don't have to call `get()` method before `send()` method, `send()` will call `get()` automatically